dvdsantamaria/doopux/solutions/seo-for-ai-answers.md

 No shortcuts.
 Just honest work that earns inclusion and keeps it.

 Ready to become the source that answers get built on?

+---

+### Frequently asked questions

+**How is SEO for AI Answers different from traditional SEO?**
+Traditional SEO focuses on ranking pages for keywords.
+AEO optimises for question clusters, structured answers, entity clarity, and citation signals so AI systems trust and quote your content.

+**How long does it take to see results from an AEO program?**
+Expect the first improvements within 4–6 weeks as crawlers reprocess your updates.
+Durable inclusion usually follows after 2–3 refresh cycles as signals compound.

+**What deliverables do you hand over at the end of an AEO sprint?**
+You receive an answer map, updated content and schema recommendations, llms.txt guidance, measurement dashboard templates, and an off-site plan to keep authority growing.